Worst Customer Experience Mistakes in a Hybrid World – and How to Fix ThemMichael Curran

 As businesses reopen their office buildings, many employees will transition from remote to hybrid work, expanding their geographical footprint while also continuing to blend work and home life.
+Of course, this is uncharted territory, so it is inevitable that customer experience mistakes will be made.
+But companies can take steps now to avoid the worst of them.

 It’s important to remember the hybrid approach will impact other parts of our lives, too, including shopping, learning and banking, to name a few examples.
 That means companies will not only need to adapt the workplace for a hybrid world, but they’ll also need to innovate the customer experience (CX).